Thirty Days (Star Trek: Voyager)

 "Thirty Days" is the 103rd episode of the science fiction television series Star Trek: Voyager, the ninth episode of the fifth season.
-A spaceship in the late 24th century belonging to the Federation of Planets was taken by an alien to the other side of the Galaxy, upon escape they are faced with a decades long journey back to Earth.
-However, to survive the Federation ship must take on rebels known as the Maquis.
-In this episode we find out one of the bridge crew is in the ship's brig, and the episode then tells the tale of how this happened.
+The series, set in the late 24th century, follows a Federation starship crewed by both Starfleet officers and rebellious members of the Maquis stuck on the other side of the Galaxy.

+In this episode, Voyager's pilot Tom Paris is not only demoted to the rank of Ensign, but is also confined to the ship's brig for thirty days and uses his time to record the story of how he ended up there.